A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

 Here the operator $\left[ \sum_k \nu_k L_{M_k} \Delta \right]^{-1}$ is still homogeneous and can be computed easily in Fourier space. \\

-From the previous equations, we can implement the schemes within the {\bf Matlab} framework almost immediately.
-Indeed as showcased in Figure \eqref{fig:matlab_code_model_M}, we can write a {\bf Matlab} script approximating the solution of model \MCH \ with less than $60$ lines.
+From the previous equations, we can implement the scheme within the {\bf Matlab} framework almost immediately, see the $54$-lines {\bf Matlab} script of Table~\ref{fig:matlab_code_model_M} which approximates the solution to the \MCH ~model.
 In particular :